djcooke/compendium/_potd_181_enemies/claw.md

     type: Physical
     description: 'used against players with prey; clears prey status'
   - name: Tail Screw
+    potency: 150
     type: Magic
-    description: 'inflicts slow; can be outranged'
+    description: 'inflicts slow (20s); can be outranged'
 notes:
-  - 'Does a draw-in that applies Prey status followed by Impale.
+  - 'Does a draw-in that inflicts Prey status followed by Impale.
 Knockback immunity does not work, but draw-in will not work on floors with knockback penalty, making them easier to deal with'
 job_specifics: